 Graceling – The first book in the Seven Kingdoms Trilogy by Kristen Cashore (Personally to me, it’s a duology, Fire is a companion and isn’t really necessary -and sooo boring!- Bitterblue is more a direct sequel.)

 – The Golden Compass (or Northern Lights) | Overdrive

 ✨A Full Cast of Characters✨

 Focus on the Family Radio Theatre has really amazing audio dramas, they have a full orchestral score, full cast, sound effects – it’s a complete eargasm!
-The Chronicles of Narnia is one of my favorites, they also have a series called Adventures in Odessey, it’s Christian-based if you’re okay with that.
+They’ve done The Chronicles of Narnia, also an original series called Adventures in Odessey, it’s Christian-based if you’re into that.
 They post different parts of their audiobooks on their respected sites daily if you’re like to listen to them without spending any money.
 Here’s Whit’s End for AIO and FOTF’s Radio Theatre.

 Various Episodes of The Twilight Zone have been adapted into Radio Dramas, with a bunch of different celebrities, The Obsolete Man with Jason Alexander is one of my favorites!
 It really showcases his range as an actor, more than just Goofy George, he’s done a few of these.
 There are about 30 collective volumes, as well as individual episodes have been released.
 They’re great for listening to around Halloween.